V-Markovskis/Spring_Boot-Authentication-and-Authorisation/README.md

 Once connected, you can see all existing users.
 Use SQL query : ```SELECT * FROM USERS ``` and ```Run``` button.

-I invite you to explore and evaluate – hope you enjoy it! :eyes: